List of Runge–Kutta methods: 3/8-rule fourth-order method

 This method doesn't have as much notoriety as the "classic" method, but is just as classic because it was proposed in the same paper (Kutta, 1901).

 Ralston's fourth-order method

 This fourth order method has minimum truncation error.

+Fifth-order methods

+Nyström's fifth-order method

+This fifth-order method was a correction of the one proposed originally by Kutta's work.

 Embedded methods

 The embedded methods are designed to produce an estimate of the local truncation error of a single Runge–Kutta step, and as result, allow to control the error with adaptive stepsize.
 This is done by having two methods in the tableau, one with order p and one with order p-1.